Evaluations

 Iterate on Methods

-You can repeat the processes above to try new eval-methods or run-methods.
+You can repeat the processes above to try new judges or run-methods.
 Through more searching, you may be able to find a better method and improve overall performance.

 You can iterate by trying new prompts, more models, building custom fine-tuned models, or trying new state of the art models as they are released.